danielaridel/tech-portfolio/docs/about.md

 During my master I worked with stereo/mono cameras to solve obstacle detection and tracking applied to self-driving cars.
 Currently I have been researching about Long-Term Multi-Modal Trajectory Forecasting using Deep Learning.

 I want to keep learning and solving complex problems.
-In my free time I enjoy reading about communication and investments.
+In my free time I enjoy [Photography](https://danielaridel.github.io/gallery/) and reading about communication and investments.

 ## Current Role